The Perfect Golf Swing: Quiet Hips

-Believe me when I say that there is no tip, pointer, or one page article that can give you the perfect swing, or tell you how to get one.
-Mastering the perfect swing means nailing down those components one by one, and then putting them all together in harmony to send your ball its farthest and straightest.
+Believe me when I say that there is no tip, pointer, or one-page article that can give you the perfect swing or tell you how to get one.
+Mastering the perfect swing means nailing down many different components one by one—and then putting them all together in harmony to send your ball its farthest and straightest.

 One component of the perfect swing is quiet hips on the backswing.